Search this site

-You have lived in your current house for years and are getting close to retirement and considering a move to Costa Rica or another international destination.
+You have lived in your current house for years, are getting close to retirement and considering a move to Costa Rica.
 You want to bring the majority of your belongings with you.
 Not only is this a tremendous amount of work, it will be very time consuming and extremely expensive.
 If this is an absolute requirement for moving, you may want to reconsider.
 Here is why......

 There are several factors that will determine how much your container shipment will cost.

 Proximity to a major port - If you live in the center of the United States, thousands of miles from a major port such as San Francisco, Long Beach, New York or Miami, to name a few, the cost to transport your shipping container(s) via ground to the port will likely exceed the overseas cost of transporting it from the port to Costa Rica.
 Even living in San Diego, our cost to get the container to Long Beach was almost just as much as from Long Beach to Costa Rica.

 Dedicated or shared containers - You can get a dedicated container or the contents can be separated, palletized and shipped in container that is shared with other people.
 While using this method may work fine, the odds of the items becoming damaged or lost is generally higher plus you won't be able to oversee the loading.

 Live load or hired load - If you decide on a dedicated container, you have the option of doing a live load where the container is brought to you, and you load and secure the contents.
 You will have a fixed amount of time to complete the load and will have to pay by the hour if you exceed this limit.
 Alternately, you can hire a company to pack up, pick up and load the container without your involvement.
 The downside is that you won't see how things are packed and loaded, and in my opinion, this is just one more step where things could go wrong.
 Beware!.....if the container comes to you, it will be on a truck and sitting 4 feet above the ground.
 The contents must be lifted as there are no ramps or lifts to assist you.